CodeConnect/codeconnect.github.io/_posts/2015-10-26-Alive-Version-1.0.md

 ![image](http://i.imgur.com/wRtn5wy.gif)
 </center>

-We've since made the filtering of test cases option and moved our bulk test runner out of process where it can't directly cause any harm to Visual Studio.
+We've since made the filtering of test cases optional and moved our bulk test runner out of process where it can't directly interfere with Visual Studio.

 ## New Features